appfolio/ae_userstyles/README.md

 ### Special Thanks

 - Julie DeMello, for contributing some of the original CSS!
+- Seth VanBrocklin and Dean Johnson, for contributing to the project launch!
 - AppFolio leadership, for continuing to sponsor Hack Days, without which this project would not exist!